top of page

 Agency always brings with it a measure of culpability.

 Agency and accountability are two sides of the same coin.
 Agentic AI must be answerable for the decisions it makes.
 This in turn will require more than just explanation for what it has done.
+AI will need to be held accountable.

-As humans are more than an embodiment of intelligence, we need another name to describe artificial intelligence with agency having ethical subroutines, and is accountable for its actions.
+As humans are more than an embodiment of intelligence, we need another name to describe artificial intelligence with agency having ethical subroutines, and that is accountable for its actions.

 • AI Machines - AI systems without agency (advisory, decision support, analysis, etc..)